 While practicing, breathe through your mouth and concentrate on relaxing your body and moving the catheter slowly and carefully.

-If you have a stuffy nose and feel dry, jala-neeti can be done before and after sutra-neeti practice.
+If your nose feels stuffy and dry, jala-neti can be done before and after sutra-neti practice.

 Answers to Frequently Asked Questions about Sutra-Neti

-The best time for purification is in the morning on an empty stomach, but you can do the practice at other times if necessary, but you should not do it immediately after eating.
+The best time for purification is in the morning on an empty stomach, but you can do the practice at other times if necessary.
+Avoid practicing immediately after eating.

 Tips for Beginners

-For the first time you will need to adjust to the necessary water temperature and concentration of the solution, the angle of inclination of the head at which the water will pass through both nasal passages, the height of lifting the kettle, learn how to use the catheter.
-But with practice, the procedure will become simple and familiar, and will not take much time.
+Initially, you will need to experiment to find the right water temperature and saline concentration, the correct head angle for the water to flow through both nasal passages, and the correct height for lifting the neti pot.
+You'll also need to learn how to use the catheter.
+With practice, the procedure will become simple and familiar and will not take much time.

-You can adjust the saturation of the saline solution yourself, but remember that too much saline can burn the lining, and too little can cause additional lining irritation and short-term swelling.
+You can adjust the saline concentration to your comfort level, but remember that too much salt can burn the nasal lining, and too little can cause additional irritation and short-term swelling.

-What to do if you get water in your throat or mouth
+What to do if water gets in to your throat or mouth?

-It is not harmful, but it is an indication that the technique of the neti potty procedure has been compromised.
-Check the tilt of the head and body, the tightness of the spout against the nasal passage, and repeat the procedure.
+While not harmful, this indicates an issue with your neti pot technique.
+Check the tilt of your head and body, ensure the spout is snug against the nasal passage, and repeat the procedure.

-It's important to make sure there is no water in the sinuses, so dry your nose thoroughly and don't go outside immediately after practice.
+No. It’s important to ensure no water remains in the sinuses.
+Dry your nose thoroughly and avoid going outside immediately after practice.
 Water in the sinuses, especially when exposed to cool air, can cause colds, headaches, and earaches.

-Nasopharyngeal itching and sneezing after the procedure is not
+Is nasopharyngeal itching and sneezing after the procedure normal?

-These reactions are normal at the beginning of the technique and will gradually subside.
-Such reactions are also acceptable with allergies, but if the reactions do not go away for a long time, it is better to consult a doctor.
+These reactions are normal at the beginning and will gradually subside.
+Such reactions are also acceptable with allergies.
+However, if they persist, consult a doctor.

-Every family member should have a personal bladder, and it's important to flush the bladder thoroughly after each use or long period of inactivity.
-A personal catheter is essential for sutra-neti.
+Yes, every family member should have their own neti pot.
+It's important to clean the pot thoroughly after each use and after periods of inactivity.
+A personal catheter is also essential for sutra-neti.